 What’s the difference between zero-deductible health plans and other plans?

 The difference between zero-deductible health insurance and other health insurance plans is that the insurer pays for covered medical services.
 With zero-deductible plans, cost-sharing starts immediately, but with other health plans, it starts after you pay out of pocket to reach your deductible.

 A no-deductible health insurance plan is similar to other plans with deductibles, as there are some out-of-pocket costs and other standards.
 Here’s how health insurance deductibles work:

-- Health Care Payments: In addition to high monthly premiums and possible exclusions, you’re also responsible for copayments or coinsurance: the portion you pay for services.
+- Health care payments: Besides high monthly premiums and possible exclusions, you’re also responsible for copayments or coinsurance: the portion you pay for services.
 You’ll also have an out-of-pocket maximum: a cap on your in-network copays and coinsurance costs each year.

 What does an individual no-deductible plan cover?